UplandsDynamic/VideoTagger/README.md

 # VideoTagger Application

-__NOTE: This project is now unmaintained.
-It should NOT be used without first upgrading the dependencies to the lastest versions, in order to patch security vulnerabilities.__
+__NOTE: This project is now unmaintained and therefore should *NOT* be used in production.
+It is likely to contain security vulnerabilites, both in the codebase and project dependences.__

 Full README, with usage instructions, available in the README.rst, here: